-\ With a 40 psi pressure in the main with the hydrant flowing to the atmosphere, a 2-1/2 inch hydrant outlet will discharge approximately 1,000 gpm and a 4-1/2 inch hydrant outlet will discharge approximately 2,500 gpm.
+With a 40 psi pressure in the main with the hydrant flowing to the atmosphere, a 2-1/2 inch hydrant outlet will discharge approximately 1,000 gpm and a 4-1/2 inch hydrant outlet will discharge approximately 2,500 gpm.

-- J. Once a line has been flushed, test to make certain that the residual chlorine in the water is within acceptable limits. - K. It must be noted that flushing is no substitute for taking preventative measures before and during the laying of water lines.
+- Once a line has been flushed, test to make certain that the residual chlorine in the water is within acceptable limits. - 3.
+It must be noted that flushing is no substitute for taking preventative measures before and during the laying of water lines.
 Certain contaminants especially those in caked deposits are difficult or even impossible to remove by flushing, no matter how high the velocity.
-Furthermore, in pipes with diameters of 16 inches or more, it can be difficult to achieve even the minimum recommended flushing velocity of 2.5 fps. - 3.4 DISINFECTION PROCEDURE AFTER CUTTING INTO OR REPAIRING EXISTING LINES - A. The procedures outlined above apply primarily to cases in which the lines are wholly or partially dewatered.
+Furthermore, in pipes with diameters of 16 inches or more, it can be difficult to achieve even the minimum recommended flushing velocity of 2.5 fps. - 4.
+The contractor will be required to sign a sheet stating that the agreed amount of chlorine was used during installation. - 5.
+While water or the chlorine solution is being applied through a jumper fill line, use a double check valve or RPBP to assure that the treatment dosage will not flow back into the line that is supplying the water.
+At a point not more than 10 ft downstream from the beginning of the new water line, water entering the new water line shall receive a dose of chlorine fed at a constant rate such that the water will have not less than 50 mg/L free chlorine.
+Continue the application of water or chlorine solution until the entire line being treated is filled.